oroinc/documentation/user_guide/data_management_grids.rst

 |

-For each of the grid views, there is a number of options
+For each of the grid views, there is a number of options.

 .. image:: ./img/data_management/grid/grid_custom_view_04.png